The biopesticide market will reach an estimated $10 billion by 2025 and this doesn’t just include the new wave of microbial-based inputs.

 “Relative to many other spaces in the biologic or input space, it’s not particularly crowded,” Brett Morris, principal at biotech-focused venture development fund TechAccel tells AFN.
 “There’s lots of open space and an opportunity for folks to make an impact.
 We have both the unique sequence, the product, and now some production capabilities that really put us in a unique position to be a major player in the space.”

-Morris is talking about TechAccel’s subsidiary RNAissance, which has just completed the acquisition of RNAgri, a St. Louis-based biotech startup developing a cost-effective way to produce RNA for use in topical RNA-interference (RNAi) products like biopesticides.
+Morris is talking about TechAccel’s internally incubated startup RNAissance, which has just completed the acquisition of RNAgri, a St Louis-based biotech startup developing a cost-effective way to produce RNA for use in topical RNA-interference (RNAi) products like biopesticides.

 RNAi can be used to interrupt gene regulation and can be designed to be highly species-specific.
 This allows you to design safe organic molecules that can modulate or shut down genetic activity.